 The charity said the figures were "concerning".

-Kidney failure is a common complication in people with diabetes.'Missing out'
+Kidney failure is a common complication in people with diabetes.

 Around three million people in the UK are thought to have diabetes, with most cases being Type 2.